marcellerusu/toy-js/README.md

 class Lexer(program_string)

-# more, see lexer.lang for more complete set of features
+# more, see the .lang source files for mroe

 ```